Eliezer Shlomo Schick: Hasidic teacher

-Breslov leader
+Community leader

 Beginning in the 1980s, Schick began visiting his Hasidim in Israel regularly, and established a synagogue in Safed.
 In 1985 he founded the Heichal Hakodesh Breslov community – largely consisting of baalei teshuvah (newly religious adherents) – in the Lower Galilee town of Yavne'el, Israel.
 This community, which calls itself "Breslov City", numbered nearly 400 families as of 2015, representing 30 percent of the town's population.
 The community maintains its own schools and civic organizations, including a Talmud Torah, girls' school, yeshiva ketana, yeshiva gedola, kollel, and chesed and tzedaka organizations.
 A large beis medrash (study/prayer hall) was completed in 2012.

-Schick was known for encouraging early marriage among his adherents, conducting weddings in Yavne'el for girls aged 16 and younger, in violation of Israeli law.
+The community has been accused of using violence and intimidation to suppress dissent.
+Critics and former members also alleged that Schick was aware of sexual abuse within the Yavne’el community.

+Shick also created and sold expensive amulets to his followers that he claimed would protect them.

 Schick divided his time between his homes in Yavne'el and Boro Park.
 He also established synagogues in Monsey, Monroe, and Williamsburg, and spoke at them frequently.
 He had thousands of Hasidim around the world.

 Schick also established a Yeshiva "Tifereth Hatorah" in Williamsburg for Breslover students, led by Rabbi Yoel Roth.

 Final years

 In April 2012, Schick suffered a heart attack and underwent surgery, from which he recovered.
 In 2015 he was treated for the final stages of leukemia at Memorial Sloan Kettering Cancer Center in New York City, where he died on February 6, 2015.
 He was buried in Yavne'el.

 Schick left more than 120 volumes of responsa, consisting of nearly 75,000 letters and other unpublished writings.
 The collection is known as Shailos U'teshuvos Asher B'Nachal.
+Historians have suggested that Shick fabricated at least part of the responsa he published.